 Australian data that do not meet these criteria are not included in this report.
-However, required data are submitted to the SPRFMO Secretariat in accordance with CMM on Standards for the Collection, Reporting, Verification and Exchange of Data (CMM 02-2018).
+However, required data are submitted to the SPRFMO Secretariat in accordance with the CMM on Standards for the Collection, Reporting, Verification and Exchange of Data (CMM 02-2020).
 The same data confidentiality applies to the Secretariat's use and handling of the data unless the disclosure and use of data is authorised by Australia.

-&lt;sup>4 Includes: target, byproduct, bycatch and threatened, endangered or protected species
+3 Includes: target, byproduct, bycatch and threatened, endangered or protected species